Sound of the Rockies brings world-class harmony to Colorado.

 Additionally, the entire ensemble and several popular quartets within the larger group perform at community and private events, festivals, and churches throughout the Denver area and in Barbershop chorus competitions around the United States and abroad.

 Formed in 2000 through the merger of two existing Denver area Barbershop Harmony Society (BHS) chapters, Sound of the Rockies has placed consistently in the top five in international competition over that last 10 years.
 The ensemble has won 17 straight Rocky Mountain District chorus championships and 16 consecutive top 10 International Chorus Competition finishes.
 Sound of the Rockies has released five full-length CDs and has been featured on numerous compilations.

 The ensemble is lead by Mark Hale, an award-winning quartet singer and chorus director.

 Thanks to the passion and commitment of its members, inspirational music selection and strong leadership devoted to education and training, the ensemble has built a reputation for always pushing the limits of vocal performance and musical diversity.
 Central to the chorus’ culture is the continuing quest for the highest levels of a cappella performance excellence and community service.

 SOR is a registered, nonprofit organization and a member of the Denver Mile High Chapter of the BHS, an organization of more than 23,000 people who love to sing a cappella harmony in the barbershop style.
-In keeping with the society’s motto to “keep the whole world singing,” the Sound of the Rockies organization is actively engaged with the community through outreach initiatives, including its Summer Harmony Camp, 52eighty chorus, and Ready?
+The Sound of the Rockies organization is actively engaged with the community through outreach initiatives, including its Summer Harmony Camp, 52eighty chorus, and Ready?
 Set.
 Sing! community voice lessons.